-Unlike previous studies, we focus on the complexity of transformations encoded in DNNs.
-Previous methods on the complexity of DNNs can be summarized as follows:\\ $\bullet$ Computational complexity and difficulty of learning a DNN: Some studies focus on the computational complexity required to learn a DNN with certain accuracy. \cite{blum1989training} proved that learning a one-layer network with a sign activation function was NP-hard. \cite{livni2014computational} further discussed other activation functions. \cite{boob2018complexity,manurangsi2018computational} proved learning a two-layer ReLU network was also NP-hard. \cite{arora2016understanding} showed that it was possible to learn a ReLU network with one hidden layer in polynomial time, when the dimension of input was constant.\\ $\bullet$ Architectural complexity and representation complexity: \cite{raghu2017expressive} proved that the maximal complexity of features grew exponentially along with the increase of DNN depth. \cite{pascanu2013construct,zhang2016architectural} proposed three metrics to measure the architectural complexity of recurrent neural networks.
+$\bullet$ Architectural complexity and representation complexity: \citet{raghu2017expressive} proved that the maximal complexity of features grew exponentially along with the increase of the DNN depth. \citet{pascanu2013construct,zhang2016architectural} proposed three metrics to measure the architectural complexity of recurrent neural networks.
 To estimate the maximal representation capacity, \cite{liang2017fisher,cortes2017adanet} applied the Rademacher complexity. \cite{NIPS2019_8609} analyzed the complexity of features in a DNN by comparing them with features learned by a linear classifier.

 Unlike analyzing the complexity of the DNN based on its architecture, we aim to measure the complexity of feature transformations learned by the DNN.
 We define three types of transformation complexity, which provide new perspectives to understand the DNN.